 They both have their pros and cons.

-I will simply tell you what all features Office 365 and G Suite have, and how these features fair in terms of solving particular business problems.
+I will simply tell you what all features Office 365 and Google Workspace (formerly G Suite) have, and how these features fair in terms of solving particular business problems.

 After that, it’s up to you.
 Here we go.